Collection Item Summary:

 Collection Item Long Description:

-The Hughes H-1 racer was developed to be the fastest landplane in the world, It was designed by Howard Hughes and Richard Palmer and built by Glenn Odekirk.
-On September 13, 1935, Hughes achieved the design goal by flying the H-i to a new world speed record of 352.322 mph.
+The Hughes H-1 racer was developed to be the fastest landplane in the world, Also known as the 1B Racer, it was designed by Howard Hughes and Richard Palmer and built by Glenn Odekirk.
+On September 13, 1935, Hughes achieved the design goal by flying the H-1 to a new world speed record of 352.322 mph.
 The record was set over a specially instrumented course near Santa Ana, California.

 The Hughes H-1 was designed for record-setting purposes, but it also had an impact on the design of high-performance aircraft for years to come.
-Some of the outstanding design features of the H-1 were: a close fitting bell-shaped engine cowling to reduce airframe drag and improve engine cooling; gently curving wing fillets between the wing and the fuselage to help stabilize the airflow, reduce drag, and prevent potentially dangerous eddying and tail buffeting; retractable landing gear to reduce drag and increase speed and range (typical of everything or the H-1, the landing gear was so perfectly fitted that the gear fairings and doors are difficult to see without looking closely); all rivets and joints flush with the aircraft’s skin and flathead and counter-sunk screws on the plywood wings; ailerons designed to droop 15 degrees when this flaps are fully extended to improve lift along the fu length of the wing during landing and takeoff; the pilot sitting in a smoothly faired and totally enclosed cockpit, which had an adjustable canopy windscreen to permit easy entry and exit from the aircraft.
+Some of the outstanding design features of the H-1 were: a close fitting bell-shaped engine cowling to reduce airframe drag and improve engine cooling; gently curving wing fillets between the wing and the fuselage to help stabilize the airflow, reduce drag, and prevent potentially dangerous eddying and tail buffeting; and retractable landing gear to reduce drag and increase speed and range (typical of everything or the H-1, the landing gear was so perfectly fitted that the gear fairings and doors are difficult to see without looking closely).
+All rivets and joints are flush with the aircraft’s aluminum alloy skin as are the flathead and counter-sunk screws on the plywood wings.
+The ailerons are designed to droop 15 degrees when the flaps are fully extended to improve lift along the full length of the wing during landing and takeoff.
+The pilot sits in a smoothly faired and totally enclosed cockpit, which had an adjustable canopy windscreen to permit easy entry and exit from the aircraft.